huggingface/local-gemma/README.md

     <p>Run Gemma-2 locally in Python, fast!</p>
 </h3>

 This repository provides an easy way to run [Gemma-2](https://huggingface.co/blog/gemma2) locally directly from your CLI (or via a Python library) and fast.
-It is built on top of the [🤗 Transformers](https://github.com/huggingface/transformers) library.
+It is built on top of the [🤗 Transformers](https://github.com/huggingface/transformers) and [bitsandbytes](https://huggingface.co/docs/bitsandbytes/index) libraries.

 It can be configured to give fully equivalent results to the original implementation, or reduce memory requirements down to just the largest layer in the model!